An invitation to live - You are cordially invited to attend your Once in a Lifetime Trip.

 Morning.
 You wake up.
-Your surroundings are familiar, known.
-You raise yourself from the high mattress and drag yourself on all fours to the stairs.
-You make the same route from the gallery upstairs to the bathroom downstairs, wash your face and look at a face furrowed and glistening with a white down.
+Your surroundings as always, are familiar.
+You push your body off the high mattress and drag yourself on all fours to the stairs.
+You go down the same stairs from the gallery upstairs to the bathroom downstairs, wash your face and look at a face furrowed and glistening with old women's white fluff.
 Yes.
 Very soon you will die.

-In the kitchen, you stand in exactly the same corner, at the same angle, making yourself exactly the same breakfast you have been preparing for decades; cooked quinoa in a bowl of sliced banana, dates and nuts, all mixed with smooth chia seeds that have been soaked in water for exactly twenty minutes.
-And you, in a kitchen that is not yours, look at that same corner and say: Another day.
+In the kitchen, you stand in exactly the same corner, at the same angle, making yourself the same breakfast you have been preparing for decades; cooked quinoa in a bowl of sliced banana, dates and nuts, all mixed with smooth Chia seeds that have been soaked in water for exactly twenty minutes.
+And you, in a kitchen that is not yours, look at that same corner and say: Just another day.

 "Dear Me,

 You take your feet off the table and straighten up.
 Could this be a message from the wanderlust?
 Could this be the last call to the gate to the rest of the world?
-In any case, you, the keeper of habits, the dreamer of dreams, the cautious one who is burning with desire, must promise yourself that before you disappear completely you must take a stick in your hand, strap a backpack to your back and move on.
+In any case, you, a creature of habit, a dreamer of dreams, a cautious being who is burning with desire, must promise yourself that before you disappear completely you must take a stick in your hand, strap a backpack to your back and start wandering.

 Photo courtesy of Eyal Rotman